The Renin-Angiotensin-Aldosterone System (RAAS)

 Angiotensin II is also a potent vasoconstrictor by acting on arterioles to produce vasoconstriction which produces an increase in total peripheral resistance hence and increase again in arterial pressure.
 It also works on the hypothalamus to increase thirst and thus water intake to help raise blood volume.
 The additional effect is to stimulate anti-diuretic hormone which also increases water reabsorption in the collecting ducts.
 ACE incidentally inactivates the catalytic activity of bradykinin.

 ACE then is a key target for blood pressure treatment (Ondetti et al., 1977).
-There are many different peptides which comes from different food sources that all inhibit ACE.
+There are many different peptides which come from different food sources that all inhibit ACE.
 The sources include milk casein (Karaki et al., 1990), soy sauce (Kinoshita et al., 1993), soybean, cheese whey (Yamamoto et al., 1994; Amhar et al., 1996; Abubakar et al., 1998), various fish sources including Alaskan Pollock, and zein (Miyoshi et al., 1991).

 All these changes in activity lead to a return to blood pressure.